 529 College Plans: What You Should Know

-As the school year draws to a close, you may be reminded about the future.
-Perhaps you’ve been setting aside some money for your child or grandchild in hopes to help fund their college tuition one day.
-One great option for saving for tuition might be the 529 plan.
-This tax-advantaged account is a great way to start setting aside funds for your loved one for them to use.
-Today we’ll be covering the two types of 529 plans you can find.
+With the school year in full swing, you may be reminded about the future.
+Perhaps you’ve been setting aside some money for your child or grandchild in hopes of helping fund their college tuition one day.
+One great option for saving up for tuition might be the 529 plan.
+This tax-advantaged account is a great way to start setting aside funds for your loved ones.
+Let’s cover the two types of 529 plans you can find to suit your needs.

 Prepaid Tuition Plans1